s3qn/simplepywebcrawler/README.md

 # simplepywebcrawler
-This is a simple web crawler for me to improve my python skills on\n
+This is a simple web crawler for me to improve my python skills on
 Author: bustdownrarri

+DISCLAIMER: this is still in beta and code still works like shit, but it works

 ## Requirements
 - bs4